bmurphy1/nextcapital-todo/README.md

 ## Above and Beyond

-If you're feeling ambitious, feel free to fork this repository and add API routes, fix bugs, or whatever else you want.
+If you're feeling ambitious, feel free to fork this repository and add API routes, add ordering to tasks, fix bugs, or whatever else you want.
 Please don't modify any existing API endpoints or behavior, though.

 ## API Endpoints